Skip to content

 Additionally, the -after, -before, and -but options are all very useful to select specific runs to clean.

-When using nextflow pull and nextflow run to automatically pull workflows from their GitHub repositories, they will be cached locally within your $HOME/.nextflow/assets directory.
+When using nextflow pull and nextflow run to automatically pull pipelines from their GitHub repositories, they will be cached locally within your $HOME/.nextflow/assets directory.
 Over time, these will build up and you might want to clean this directory up.
-Nextflow has functionality to help you to view and remove these cached workflows.
+Nextflow has functionality to help you to view and remove these cached pipelines.

 The nextflow list command prints the projects stored in your cache folder.
-If you want to remove a specific workflow from your cache you can remove it using the Nextflow drop command:
+If you want to remove a specific pipeline from your cache you can remove it using the Nextflow drop command:

 nf-core tools